3STEB4N28/Hunter-Bot/README.md

 > Firstly you must change the keys in [config.js](config.js), and replace with your bot's keys.
 Also dont forget to check all the files and change the texts.
 Change the message/channel IDs in bot.variables in [index.js](index.js), webhook IDs and tokens for vote rewards, authorization for the votes.

-You can change the sentences to what ever you want!
-Please leave credit if you're going to use some of the commands/the whole repository.
+You can change the sentences to what ever you want, or you can also edit the commands!

 # Giving Creadits

-> In order for you to use this repository, you must give credits to **[3STEB4N28](https://discord.com/users/)**, meaning mentioning myself in a command, or leave a link to the [support server](https://hunterbot.tk/support) of **Hunter Bot**
+> In order for you to use this repository, you must give credits to **[3STEB4N28](https://discord.com/users/)**, meaning mentioning myself in a command, or leave a link to the [support server](https://hunterbot.tk/support) of **Hunter Bot**, even if you modified every command you must give me credit!

 Note: if you're using less than 5 commands you **do not** need to give me credit!